yoyosource/BOTC-HomeBrew/Outsider/README.md

 If you die by execution, tonight all Townsfolk are drunk.

 ## ![](Butterfingers/.image_big.png) [Butterfingers](Butterfingers)
-When you are executed, tonight each blue potion is replaced with a red potion.
+When you are executed, tonight each good potion is replaced with a evil potion.

 ## ![](Cartographer/.image_big.png) [Cartographer](Cartographer)
 When you die, the following night the Demon sees the Grimoire.